InformaticsMatters/fragmentor-k8s-orchestration/README.md

 Before you attempt to execute any fragmentation plays...

-1. You will need a Kubernetes cluster with ReadWriteMany storage class (i.e. NFS or, if using AWS, EFS)
+1. You will need a Kubernetes cluster with a ReadWriteMany storage class (i.e. NFS or, if using AWS, EFS)
 2. You will need a Kubernetes namespace that contains a pre-deployed postgres server, by default the namespace is expected to be called `fragmentor`.